Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/06 Functions/README.md

 ## Best Practices
 Programmers accustomed to programming in C often use pointer parameters to access objects outside a function.<br>
 In C++, programmers generally use reference parameters instead.

+## Best Practices
+Reference parameters that are not changed inside a function should be references to `const`.